-Q. Gill, first of all, you are a kinesiologist and yoga therapist in Israel.
+YogaUOnline: Gill, first of all, you are a kinesiologist and yoga therapist in Israel.
 How did you get interested in yoga?

-Swami Venkatesananda was a very close teacher to Desikachar and he became the teacher of my mother as well.
+Swami Venkatesananda was a very close teacher to Desikachar, and he became a teacher of my mother as well.
 So, when I was about three or four years old, I started listening to all these lectures.
-My mother today is about eighty-eight years old and she’s still teaching all over the world.
+My mother today is about eighty-eight years old and still teaches worldwide.
 But I became a yoga teacher in 1985.
 So, everything started for me those days.

 So I realized it’s not that easy being a yoga teacher and decided to enhance my knowledge and study more.
 I felt that if I wanted to be a responsible teacher, I’d need to learn about the factors related to the differences in my students’ needs.
 People come to the world in different shapes and different physiques, and I realized I had to learn how to adapt the poses to their needs.

 So I decided to start the clinical kinesiology program.
-So today I combine all these areas, and also run a yoga therapy clinic.
+So today, I combine all these areas and also run a yoga therapy clinic.
 But in short, I found that I needed a more academic, clinical background to really deal with what I love – which is yoga or yoga therapy.

-And now, of course, with the success of yoga and the large number of people starting to practice yoga all over the world, we need to be more responsible to avoid problems and injuries.
+And now, of course, with the success of yoga and a large number of people starting to practice yoga all over the world, we need to be more responsible to avoid problems and injuries.
 Injuries shouldn’t happen, but they do.
 And in order to avoid them, we need to enhance our knowledge – with knowledge of anatomy, kinesiology, and biomechanics of the human body.

-Gill Solberg: We need to open our eyes to the fact that if you ask all the people in your session to do exactly the same posture in the same manner, it’s almost like asking them to wear the same shoes.
-They can do that but oftentimes, it does not really fit their needs.
+Gill Solberg: We need to open our eyes to the fact that if you ask all the people in your session to do exactly the same posture, in the same manner, it’s almost like asking them to wear the same shoes.
+They can do that, but oftentimes, it does not really fit their needs.

-Q: So in your teaching, you emphasize the need to learn about the biomechanics of yoga and the kinetic chains that tend to cause specific patterns of misalignment in different people?
+YogaUOnline: So, in your teaching, you emphasize the need to learn about the biomechanics of yoga and the kinetic chains that tend to cause specific patterns of misalignment in different people?